jessharrison83/build-gigapet-BE/README.md

 **After creating pull request**

 Check and resolve any conflicts.
-Ask for review from team leader and your team mate.
-Team Leader will then merge pull request.
+Ask for review from team leader or PM.
+Team Leader or PM will then merge pull request.

 **After pull request has been merged**